Renting a Vacation Apartment in Nice

 Luggage Storage

-A a long phone-charging cable for the bed, a cheap plastic doorstop for extra security, a pair of flip-flops for the balcony, and a small bluetooth speaker to fill the place with tunes (find FIP radio on your phone for an eclectic background music mix…)
+A long phone-charging cable for the bed, a cheap plastic doorstop for extra security, a pair of flip-flops for the balcony, and a small bluetooth speaker to fill the place with tunes (find FIP radio on your phone for an eclectic background music mix…)

 See related pages: